SRI-CSL/yices2/doc/sphinx/source/formula-operations.rst

 Checking Satisfiability
 -----------------------

-The standard way of checking whether formulas are satisfiable requires the following steps:
+The standard way of checking whether formulas are satisfiable involves the following four steps:

   1. Construct a context for the relevant logic